cloud-ark/kubeplus/Guidelines.md

 # Kubernetes Operator Maturity Model Guidelines for multi-Operator Stacks

-We have developed Operator Maturity Model consisting of six stages.
+We have developed Operator Maturity Model to help calibrate an Operator's readiness to work alongside other Operators in multi-Operator environments.
+The model consists of six stages.
-Below we present the guidelines related to each of these stages that help creating workflows consisting of Custom Resources.
+Below we present the guidelines related to each of these stages.
+These guidelines help when creating workflows consisting of Custom Resources from different Operators.

 ![](./docs/Maturity-Model.jpg)